aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 ## The finished work:

-I took some a bit nicer product photos :) Below you will find the project documentation video to see the actual interaction and artwork.
+I took some nicer product photos :) Below you will find the project documentation video to see the actual interaction and artwork.

 ![](pirouetteplotter-web_small_131224-13.jpg)